Avrpatel/Deep-Learning/README.md

 Use the above to answer the following:

 > Which model has a lower loss?
->
+> I believe the stock predictor closing has a lower loss.
+The predicted was always lower than the real.

 > Which model tracks the actual values better over time?
->
+>The predictor closing model was more close than the fng model.
+The fng predicted was very far off the real values.

 > Which window size works best for the model?
+FNG 1 day window loss = 0.1024
+FNG 5 day window loss = 0.1058
+FNG 10 day window loss = 0.1209

+Closing 1 day window loss = 0.0080
+Closing 5 day window loss = 0.0070
+Closing 10 day window loss = 0.0103

+The window size of  1 for the fng model is the best.
+The window size of 5 has the lowest loss for the closing price model.
+As the batch size increases there is less of loss when the window is closer to 1.
 - - -

 ### Resources